-(20) If the department denies a waiver request, the department shall notify the requestor of the decision in writing stating the reasons for the denial.
+(23) If the department denies a waiver request, the department shall notify the requestor of the decision in writing stating the reasons for the denial.
 The requestor shall comply with the provision that was the subject of the waiver request.

-(21) The department shall review this section to evaluate the effectiveness of the rules and determine areas where revisions may be necessary by November 2017.
+(24) For the purposes of this section:(a) “Single source Vp case” or “case” means a laboratory-confirmed Vp associated illness or illnesses with a common exposure that are reported to the department.
+The case must:

+(i) Be associated with commercially harvested shellstock:

+(ii) Not involve documented postharvest abuse; and

+(iii) Be traced back to a single growing area.

+(b) “Control months” means May 1st through September 30th.

+(c) “Cool” or “cooling” means to:

+(i) Adequately ice or place in a controlled environment with a temperature of 45.0°F (7.2°C) or less; and

+(ii) Reach and maintain an internal oyster tissue temperature of 50.0°F (10.0°C) or less.

+(d) “Harvest temperature” means the water temperature or internal oyster tissue temperature when harvested.

+(e) “Time of Harvest” begins when the first oyster to be harvested in a lot is removed from the water or is no longer submerged by the tide.

 WAC 246-282-010 Definitions.

-The following definitions, as well as those in the NSSP Model Ordinance, apply in the interpretation and the implementation of these rules and regulations.
+The following definitions, as well as those in chapter 69.30 RCW and the NSSP Model Ordinance, apply in the interpretation and the implementation of these rules and regulations.
+If a definition of the NSSP Model Ordinance or chapter 69.30 RCW is inconsistent with a provision otherwise established under this chapter, then the more stringent definition, as determined by the department, will apply.

-(1) "Abatement" means an action or series of actions to eliminate a public health hazard or reduce it to a level acceptable to the secretary.
+(1) "Abatement" means an action or series of actions to eliminate a public health hazard or reduce it to a level acceptable to the department.

-(2) "Approved" means acceptable to the secretary based on the department's determination as to conformance with appropriate standards and good public health practice.
+(2) "Approved" means acceptable to the department based on conformance with appropriate standards and good public health practice.

 (3) "Approved laboratory" means a laboratory that is in conformance with requirements of the NSSP Model Ordinance.

+(4) “Beach wet storage” or “Beach wet stored” means when shellstock greater than maximum seed size is harvested from one harvest site and placed in another harvest site for less than 14 days.

-(4) "Certificate of approval" means a license issued by the department.
+(5) "Certificate of approval" means a license issued by the department.

-(5) "Civil penalty" means a monetary penalty administratively issued by the secretary.
+(6) "Civil penalty" means a monetary penalty administratively issued by the department.
 It does not include any criminal penalty; damage assessment; wages, premiums, or taxes owed; or interest or late fees on any existing obligation.

-(6) "Commercial quantity" means any quantity exceeding:

-(a) Forty pounds of mussels;

-(b) One hundred oysters;

-(c) Fourteen horse clams;

-(d) Six geoducks; or

-(e) Fifty pounds of other hard or soft shell clams; or

-(f) Fifty pounds of scallops.

 (7) "Cultch" means any material, other than live shellfish, used for the attachment of seed shellfish.

 (8) "Department" means the state department of health.